popbr/Clinical-Trials/README.md

 py -i cts_scraping.py "Bristol-Myers" 01/01/2023 06/12/2024 // this will actually run the program follow the format -i cts_scraping.py "[NameOfAuthor]" [StartDate] [EndDate]
 //note that the particular example above will take a while to run, about several minutes
 ```
-3)open the output file in the clinical trials folder and it should have all the data filled in
+3) open the output file in the clinical trials folder and it should have all the data filled in

 ### For Linux experts